Meredith Shaw

-Meredith Shaw (born December 30, 1983) is a Canadian radio and television personality, model, body positivity activist, style expert, and singer-songwriter based in Toronto, Ontario.
+Meredith Shaw (born December 4, 1981) is a Canadian radio and television personality, model, body positivity activist, style expert, and singer-songwriter based in Toronto, Ontario.
+She was the co-host of CityTV's Breakfast Television from 2023 to 2025.

 Background

 Shaw was born and raised in Toronto.
 Her parents were both lawyers, and her mother was the Dean of Osgoode Hall Law School.
 As a child, she took piano, guitar, and voice lessons.
 She attended Branksome Hall in Toronto.
 She went on to study opera and theatre arts at Queen's University in Kingston.